-You probably know all of that, maybe from school, the History channel or just common sense.
-But there's much more you probably never learned — about the war's effects on the stock market, women's wages and Hollywood budgets.
+You probably know all of that from school or the History channel.
+But there's much more you probably never learned — including the war's effects on the stock market, women's wages and Hollywood budgets.

-Take a look at these 18 fascinating facts about WWII and money.
+Take a look at these 18 fascinating financial facts about WWII.

 1. It was America's costliest war ever

 America's final bill for the fighting in the Pacific and Europe was massive.
-In today's dollars, World War II cost $4.1 trillion, according to data from the Congressional Research Service.
+Adjusting for inflation, World War II cost over $4.1 trillion, according to 2010 figures from the Congressional Research Service.

-That's about equal to the value of either of today's two largest companies — Apple or Amazon — four times over.
+That's roughly equal to the value of Apple and Amazon combined.

 The Japanese attack on Pearl Harbor on Dec.
 7, 1941, prolonged a Wall Street funk that had begun with the notorious stock market crash of 1929.